How to Make Straight Hair Wavy

 How to Make Straight Hair Curly Without Heat

 Just as there are ways to know how to straighten hair without heat, it’s possible to achieve wavy hair sans curling iron.
-And if you have hair extensions, you’ll want to rely primarily on these methods, because repeated heat styling can damage them.
+These methods create soft, natural-looking waves without exposing your hair to the damage caused by frequent heat styling.
+Heatless techniques are not only better for preventing damage but are also perfect for achieving more natural, softer waves.
+They’re especially ideal for busy routines, as many can be done overnight with minimal effort.
+And if you have hair extensions, these methods are a must to avoid heat damage.
 Find out more about how hair extensions work here.

 Braids:

-If you want a wavy hairstyle with minimum effort, braid your hair before going to bed and sleep with braids in.
+If you want a wavy hairstyle with minimum effort, braid your hair before going to bed and sleep with the braids in.
+For looser waves, create two large braids.
+For tighter, more defined waves, opt for four or more smaller braids.
 When you wake up, take the braids out and apply a little bit of hair oil to calm any frizz.
 Just make sure you braid the very tips too or tuck them in so they’ll be wavy as well.
+Pro tip: Use a satin pillowcase while sleeping to reduce friction, preventing frizz and breakage overnight.

 Headband: